Meadowlands Rail Line: Service

-New Jersey Transit began introducing online ticketing service by offering round-trip tickets from New York Penn Station to MetLife Stadium during the 2012 NFL season.
+New Jersey Transit began introducing online ticketing services by offering round-trip tickets from New York Penn Station to MetLife Stadium during the 2012 NFL season.

 Despite officials indicating the line would begin daily service when the American Dream complex opened, which occurred in 2019, the Meadowlands Rail Line does not currently operate daily, with NJ Transit delaying the expansion of service until "the rail system is resilient enough that doing so won’t adversely affect NJ Transit commuters".